franneck94/UdemyCppExercises/07_Container/IteratorLibrary/Exercise.md

 - prev
   - Step 1-step to the left (backward) with the iterator
   - Note: 1-step is the default value for the parameter n

+The functions should work for vectors, lists etc.

 ## Main Function